Officials: IS militants kill 6 Bedouins in Egypt’s Sinai

-Bedouins are from the nomadic Arab Trabin tribe.
+The Bedouins are from the nomadic Arab Trabin tribe.

-The two security officials spoke on conditions of anonymity because they were not authorized to brief the media.
+The two security officials spoke on condition of anonymity because they were not authorized to brief the media.

 Egypt has been battling militants in the northern part of Sinai Peninsula for years.
 Violence and instability there intensified after the 2013 military ouster of Mohammed Morsi, an elected but divisive Islamist president amid nationwide protests against his brief rule.
 The militants carried out numerous attacks, mainly targeting security forces, minority Christians and those who they accuse of collaborating with the military and police.